JabRef/jabref/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Tests created for changes (if applicable)
 - [ ] Manually tested changed features in running JabRef (always required)
 - [ ] Screenshots added in PR description (for UI changes)
 - [ ] [Checked documentation](https://docs.jabref.org/): Is the information available and up to date?
-If not created an issue at <https://github.com/JabRef/user-documentation/issues> or even better provided a pull request.
+If not created an issue at <https://github.com/JabRef/user-documentation/issues> or, even better, submitted a pull request to the documentation repository.